micloudon/react_HR/README.md

 This is my first React Project,
-It is a basic CRUD (create, read update delete) application that performs CRUD operations on an Employee object.
+It is a basic CRUD (create, read, update, delete) application that performs CRUD operations on an Employee object.
 It stores these objects in a MYSQL database hosted on an AWS RDS instance.
 It has artistic styling achieved using CSS.
 And it uses Express as the backend framework.